Deploying an rSeries BIG-IP Tenant

 Validating Tenant Status via webUI

-Finally when the tenant is fully up the Running Version should display the actual software version of the tenant.
+Finally, when the tenant is fully operational you can click the arrow button on the far right to get more detailed status of the tenant.
+The Running Version should display the actual software version of the tenant.

 You can view a more detailed tenant status using the Tenant Management > Tenant Details webUI page.
-You may select a refresh period, and a specific tenant to monitor in deeper detail:
+You may select a tenant to view and refresh period, to monitor in deeper detail.
+As of F5OS-A 1.8.0 this page will display real time and historical tenant CPU, Memory, and Disk usage.

-At this point the tenant should be running and can be accessed via its out-of-band management IP address.
-You can go to the Dashboard page in the webUI to see the running tenants, and there is a hyperlink that will connect to the tenant’s webUI IP address as seen below.
+At this point, the tenant should be running and can be accessed via its out-of-band management IP address.
+You can go to the Dashboard page in the webUI and then click on Tenant Overview to see the running tenants.
+There is a hyperlink that will connect to the tenant’s webUI IP address as seen below.

 _images/image81.png